Vietnamese sandwiches in America and the saying "When in Rome, do as the Romans do."

 Giao bánh mì qua cửa kính xe ôtô

-Delivering bread through the car window
+Delivering bread through the car window.

-A new way to promote Vietnamese cuisine
+A new way to promote Vietnamese cuisine.

-“We are evolving the Chick-fil-A way.(an American fast food chain whose specialty is chicken sandwiches).
-They are veterans of this business model,” Paul Pham shared.
-That means he wants to use technology to effectively manage customer service, open branches in densely populated areas and close on Sundays – a rarity for long-standing Vietnamese restaurants in Houston.
-“Such a model would not survive in a traditional Asian environment,” he added.
+"We are developing along the path of Chick-fil-A."(an American fast-food chain brand, whose specialty is the chicken sandwich)“They are veterans of this business model,” Paul Pham shared.
+This means he wants to focus on using technology to effectively manage customer service, opening branches in densely populated residential areas, and closing on Sundays – a rare occurrence for long-established Vietnamese restaurants in Houston.
+“Such a model wouldn’t survive in a traditional Asian environment,” he added.

 Trang thông tin du lịch và phong cách sống Travellive+